 In Charles Dickens’s The Christmas Carol, the old, miserly protagonist Ebenezer Scrooge confronts his nightmares and emerges a better man.
-Though Dickens describes him as greedy, ill-tempered, and grasping, the man at least is good in that respect.
+Dickens describes him as greedy, ill-tempered, and grasping.
+Scrooge, at least, is good in that he becomes a better person by the end of the story.

 Dream journalers sometimes have nightmares so unsettling they don’t want to write them down.
 They can’t write them down.
 The dream is intolerable.

 Ignoring never improves the situation.
+How can it?
 Does ignoring a set of bald tires on your car keep the passengers safe?
 Does ignoring a health problem fix it?
 The adage is a stitch in time saves nine.
 Do something about your problems before they get worse.

 However, the dream journaler is aware of his or her nightmares, at least in their broadest outlines.
 They might decide in the middle of the night to let the dream go.
 They don’t want to think about it again.
 They’re likely to know all about the nightmare and what worries them, at least in the broadest outline.